-The Gemäldegalerie (Picture Gallery) in Berlin is a world-renowned art museum focused on European old master’s painting from the 13th to the 19th century.
+The Gemäldegalerie (Picture Gallery) in Berlin is a world-renowned art museum focused on European old master’s paintings from the 13th to the 19th century.

 The Gemäldegalerie in Berlin’s Kulturforum, photo: Jean-Pierre Dalbéra